supertuxkart/stk-code/README.md

 Blender: X right, Y forwards, Z up

 The export utilities perform the needed transformation, so in Blender you just work with the XY plane as ground, and things will appear fine in STK (using XZ as ground in the code, obviously).

-## Building from source

-Building instructions can be found in [`INSTALL.md`](/INSTALL.md)